-Renewable propane is an important factor in the future of the transportation industry and is an integral part of our nation’s energy strategy.
-ROUSH CleanTech’s propane autogas engines can operate on renewable propane with no modifications.
-The company was the first ever to develop an ultra-low NOx engine for renewable propane that brings emission levels to near-zero as defined by California Air Resources Board.
-There is growing interest in this fuel due to its near-zero emission levels, reduced greenhouse gases and ability to help meet growing demand for cleaner products.
+Yes!
+ROUSH CleanTech’s propane autogas engines can operate on renewable propane with zero modifications.
+In fact, we were the first company to develop an ultra-low NOx engine for renewable propane that brings emissions to near-zero as defined by the California Air Resources Board.

 The Propane Education & Research Council is committed to testing renewable propane, including blends with conventional propane, and standard development.
-The Council has been informing OEMs of potential engine use and creating awareness of the fuel for producer, seller, transporter and end user.
-Their two-minute video provides a snapshot of propane and renewable propane.
+Visit renewable propane to learn more.